 In Virtual Really you put a headset and you are taken to some place else . . .
 Augmented Reality does not really understand the world you in , it overlays on top of that, but does not really interact with the world directly . . . .
 Mixed Reality understands and interacts with the world directly.

-This makes things a lot more interesting and Magic Leap’s project a lot more complicated.
+This makes things a lot more exciting, and Magic Leap’s project a lot more complicated.

 Magic Leap Wizards and Photons

-By now you are probably asking yourself who is Graeme Devine.
-He actually has been making video games for more than 30 years across multiple platforms, technologies and major titles.
-At the age 16 he worked at Atari (lucky kid).
-Graeme has played a major role in the development of Pole Position, The 7th Guest, The 11th Hour, Quake III Arena, Doom 3, and Halo Wars.
-He also worked for Apple where his role was to ensure that games worked on iOS devices.
-At Magic Leap, he is the Chief Creative Officer and Senior VP of games, apps and creative experiences.
+By now, you are probably asking yourself who is Graeme Devine.
+He has been making video games for more than 30 years across multiple platforms, technologies, and major titles.
+At the age of 16, he worked at Atari (lucky kid).
+Graeme played a major role in the development of Pole Position, The 7th Guest, The 11th Hour, Quake III Arena, Doom 3, and Halo Wars.
+He also worked for Apple, where his role was to ensure that games worked on iOS devices.
+At Magic Leap, he is the Chief Creative Officer and Senior VP of games, apps, and creative experiences.

 . . . just photons.
 Atoms are no longer required and this is going to bring a huge social change.